How to Make A Light Box with Adhesive Vinyl

 We’ll also need the permanent adhesive vinyl for both projects.
 For frosted glasses, it’ll serve as our signage, and for the non-frosted finish, it is a strong vinyl that can withstand water and form seals to make crisp lines when using the etching cream.

 We’ve also listed the materials we need for both of the finishes we’ve discussed, like the etching cream, q-tips, and the vinyl with an etched finish.

 Explore Heat Transfer Vinyl and try new surfaces.

 Below we have the steps to make our very own non-frosted light box!

 1. Prepare the shadow box glass

 Take the shadow box apart and separate the parts.
-Using the rubbing alcohol and the towel start cleaning the area.
-We also recommend using the rubbing alcohol on your hands to remove the oils from your skin.
+Using the rubbing alcohol and the towel, start cleaning the area.
+We also recommend rubbing alcohol on your hands to remove the oils from your skin.

 2. Prepare your design

 Cut the design you want to apply to the light box.
 Next, start reverse weeding.
 This would mean that you’re removing bits and pieces that you would like to see on the light box, as the primary purpose of this vinyl is to create a stencil that the etching cream can follow.